Holly Sonders Stuns In Lacy White Lingerie & Teeny V-Front Thong

-Holly Sonders sizzled in her most recent Instagram update where she modeled some lacy lingerie.
-The brunette bombshell looked smoking hot, and her 527,000 followers showed their appreciation by flocking to view the image.
+Holly Sonders sizzled in her most recent Instagram update in which she modeled some lacy lingerie.
+The brunette bombshell looked smoking-hot, and her 527,000 followers showed their appreciation by flocking to view the image.
 It has already racked up more than 8,000 likes and a slew of compliments.

-The former Golf channel seduced her fans with a romantic look.
-Clad in a white nightgown, that was almost sheer, she showed off her voluptuous curves.
-The lingerie had a tight-fitting halter neck bodice that fastened behind her neck.
+The former Golf Channel reporter seduced her fans with a romantic look.
+Clad in a white nightgown that was almost sheer, she showed off her voluptuous curves.
+The lingerie had a tight-fitting halter-neck bodice that fastened behind her neck.
 The plunging neckline had a lace border that drew attention to her ample cleavage.

 A satin waistband cinched in Holly's midsection, highlighting her chiseled and petite waist.
 The belt also emphasized her sensational hourglass figure.